liviu88/Milestone-project/README.md

-### Milestone Project - Website for a band - The Monkees
+# Milestone Project - Website for a band - The Monkees

-#### Overview

-A music band's website which was formed first in the '60's and are active even today.
+A music band's website which was formed first in the '60's and are active even today having concerts in different cities across West Europe.

-Features of the website includes:
+## Features of the website includes:

-Home Page - a simple background image of a 1963 music album cover photo.
+Home Page - a simple background image of a 1963 music album cover photo followed by a touring section showing the cities linked to Google maps and dates where they will have concerts.

 About us - includes photos of members with a short presentation of who they are.
 Name tags are linked to thier individual official websites.